rvilela7/CsStuff/BestPracticesCourse/Notes.md

 3. Use getter for simple protection, formatting, and initializing
 4. Use setter for simple protection, formatting, and validation

-5. *prop* when getter/setter can be ignored
+5. *prop* when getter/setter can be ignored aka **Auto Implemented Properties**
 6. No abbreviations

+## Object

+1. If a object is needed always initialize in construct
+2. If sometimes use lazy load with property getter
+3. Always check for null!
+Use null conditional operator

+## using

+1. For streams and DB connections